 Illustration is a unique art form that is defined not by its medium, but by its context.
 Illustration finds its home in the public sphere of popular media.
 With a rich history and a modern, contemporary outlook, illustration brings life to concepts and stories through image-making.
-Whether created digitally or by hand, an illustration can be a masterful work of art or a practical business application.
+Whether created digitally or by hand, an illustration can be both a masterful work of art and a practical business application.

 Illustrators marry their ability to create visually striking images with their ability to solve problems in unique and engaging ways.
 Illustrators create images for a variety of outlets that include children’s books, advertising campaigns, clothing, packaging and store displays, video games, movies, animations, and comic books.
 Illustrators are art directors, graphic, package and web designers, computer game developers, character designers, digital artists, animators, exhibit designers, and storyboard, concept and studio artists.